advocations/skype/Skype/WebSDK/docs/PTGroupsSearch.md

 The scenario shown by figure 1 is represented in the Skype Web SDK object model by figure 2.
 The red connector in the diagram represents the nested relationship between parent and child person groups.

 The groups collection on the  **application.PersonsAndGroupsManager.all.groups** object represents person groups that a user has added to her person list.
 This collection can include custom groups and distribution groups.
 A collection of **groups** returned in a search query contains only distribution groups.
-Read[PersonsAndGroupsManager]( https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.personsandgroupsmanager.html) for information about searching for distribution groups.
+Read<a href="https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.personsandgroupsmanager.html" target="">PersonsAndGroupsManager</a> for information about searching for distribution groups.

 **Figure 2.
 Group recursion to represent nested distribution groups**